Skip to content

 When the government claims a juvenile violated a criminal statute, most of the adult criminal laws apply.
 There are differences, however.

-Compared to Adult Criminal Defense
+Compare to Adult Criminal Defense

-This basic public-policy choice creates the differences between adult criminal court and juvenile delinquency court.
+This basic public-policy priority helps create the differences between adult criminal court and juvenile delinquency court.
+So even the terminology is different.

 In traditional juvenile court, we do “juvenile delinquency defense,” not “criminal defense.”
-In juvenile court, the prosecutor files a Petition for Adjudication of Delinquency, not a criminal Complaint.
-And in juvenile court, an adjudication of delinquency is possible, not a conviction of a crime.
+In juvenile court, the prosecutor files a “Petition for Adjudication of Delinquency,” not a criminal “Complaint.”
+And in juvenile court, an “adjudication of delinquency” is possible, not a “conviction of a crime.”

-Two types of cases in juvenile court
+Two types of cases, in juvenile court

 Most Lawyers in juvenile court are government lawyers – from the County Attorney’s and Public Defender’s offices.
 And most cases in juvenile court in Minnesota are either:

-2. juvenile delinquency petition cases.
+2. juvenile delinquency cases.

 An easy way to think of the difference is that in a CHIPS case the parent(s) are the accused; but in a delinquency case the child is the accused.

-Problem Solving Juvenile Delinquency Cases
+Problem Solving: Juvenile Delinquency

-• types of dispositions or outcomes;
+• types of dispositions;

 When it comes to charges of crimes by juveniles, there are three broad categories of cases:

-2. Adult court certification; and
+2. Adult court certification, and

 The last two are less common, and for the more serious cases.
 Prosecutors file for adult certification and EJJ based on the severity level of the charge, and prior record.
 When they do, your Juvenile Attorney can help you stop them.